The Magnificent Ambersons (2002 film)

 The Magnificent Ambersons is an A&E Network film for television, inspired by Booth Tarkington's novel The Magnificent Ambersons.
 It was filmed using Orson Welles's screenplay and editing notes of the original film.
 Directed by Alfonso Arau, the film stars Madeleine Stowe, Bruce Greenwood, Jonathan Rhys Meyers, Gretchen Mol, Jennifer Tilly, Dina Merrill and James Cromwell.
 This film does not strictly follow Welles's screenplay.
-It lacks several scenes included in the 1942 version, and contains essentially the same happy ending as Tarkington's novel.
+It lacks several scenes included in the 1942 version, and contains essentially the same ending as Tarkington's novel.